Skip to content

 OCR extracts data.
 IDP classifies documents.
 Neither catches cross-document inconsistencies.
 Learn why multi-document validation is the missing layer.

-Illustration for Cross-Document Validation: Why OCR and IDP Are Not Enough โ€” Automation
+Illustration for Cross-Document Validation: Beyond OCR & IDP โ€” Automation

 Summarize this article with

 An OCR engine can perfectly extract every field from a 10-document file -- and miss all 3 inconsistencies that will get that file rejected.
-A name correctly read from a company registration certificate, an amount flawlessly extracted from a contract, an exact date of birth pulled from a government ID: each extraction is technically impeccable.
-Yet the signatory's name does not match the director listed on the registration certificate, the contract amount differs by EUR 270 from the accepted quote, and the power of attorney is dated two weeks after the contract was signed.
+A name correctly read from an ASIC extract, an amount flawlessly extracted from a contract, an exact date of birth pulled from an Australian passport: each extraction is technically impeccable.
+Yet the signatory's name does not match the director listed on the company extract, the contract amount differs by AUD 450 from the accepted quote, and the power of attorney is dated two weeks after the contract was signed.
 Three critical inconsistencies, zero OCR alerts.
-This is where cross-document validation enters the picture: the ability to analyze a file as a coherent whole, not as a collection of independent documents.
+This is where cross-document validation enters the picture: the ability to analyse a file as a coherent whole, not as a collection of independent documents.

 What OCR Does (and What It Does Not Do)